RamPrateek24/XtracT/README.md

 It crawls documentation URLs, analyzes content hierarchy, and returns **structured JSON output** strictly derived from the documentation content.

+I have added download option and status bar additionally to enhance user experience.

+Note: I kept this repository public because I don’t have the collaborator’s user ID.

 ---

 ## 🎥 Demo Video